MV Kalakala: Peralta

-She was constructed for the Key System's ferry service on San Francisco Bay between Oakland and San Francisco and named Peralta in honor of one of the area's early Spanish founding families.
+She was constructed for the Key System's commuter ferry service on San Francisco Bay between Oakland and San Francisco and named Peralta in honor of one of the area's early Spanish founding families.
 Launched in April 1926 she was of double ended design and was powered by a steam-turbo-electric power plant.

 On February 17, 1928, while docking in Oakland, Peralta's bow sank into the water, sending waves sweeping over the deck.
 Five passengers were killed.
 The main cause of the accident was found to be the failure in properly filling ballast tanks at the rear of the ship with water to counterbalance the weight of the passengers moving en masse to the bow to disembark.

 On the evening of May 6, 1933, while moored at the Oakland ferry terminal an arson fire started in the adjacent train sheds at 11 pm and spread to the Peralta whose superstructure collapsed due to the intense heat and she was written off by her insurance company.